cyberfountain/renderer/README.md

     - [] Render Lists
         - [x] Simple naive rendering
         - [] Keyed diffing
-            - [] I hate keyed implementation it's enforces setting keys on lists :(
+            - [x] I hate keyed implementation it's enforces setting keys on lists :sad: - sorted with auto keying :tada:
-            - [] Allow fallback to array index as key
+            - [x] Allow fallback to array index as key - sorted with auto keying :tada:
             - [] Look in to `LIS` algorithm
             - [] Cache list in the Map with a key for instant O(1) access when updating the DOM
-        - [] Add repeat directive just as `lit-html` does
+        - [x] Add repeat directive just as `lit-html` does
     - [] TemplateHole
         - [x] Render Lists => html`${list.map(...)}`
         - [] Render instances of `HtmlTemplate` => html`...`